Shopify/polaris/public/README.md

 We’ve also created a simple, hot-reloading playground for these components.
 You can edit the `playground/Playground.tsx` file to import the components you want to play with, and run `yarn dev` in order to start the development server.

 ## Learning resources
-If you are new to React, we recommend you start with the [official React Getting Started documentation](https://facebook.github.io/react/docs/hello-world.html).
+If you’re new to React, we recommend you start with the [official React Getting Started documentation](https://facebook.github.io/react/docs/hello-world.html).
 As you read through the topics we suggest you follow along using their [React Hello World CodePen example](http://codepen.io/gaearon/pen/ZpvBNJ?editors=0010).

 Additional resources:
 - Online training courses at [reacttraining.com](http://reacttraining.com), [buildwithreact.com](http://buildwithreact.com), and [reactforbeginners.com](http://reactforbeginners.com).